 Back to top

 There is a growing body of evidence that malfunction of the immune system is at least part of the ALS disease process.
-Researchers at the MDA-supported ALS Therapy Development Institute (ALS TDI) and others have identified abnormal immune system overactivity in animal models of the disease, and the ALS TDI investigators have observed it in blood samples from people with ALS.
+Research conducted at the ALS Therapy Development Institute (ALS TDI) and other labs has identified abnormal immune system overactivity in animal models of the disease, and ALS TDI investigators have observed it in blood samples from people with ALS.

 It had been thought that motor neurons died alone in ALS.
 But, today, there is evidence that immune system cells in the nervous system called microglia are probably involved in their demise.